Gigaspaces/xap-docs/site/content/xap/12.2/overview/space-based-architecture.markdown

 {{%  anchor Space Based Architecture Artifacts %}}

-Once a [Processing Unit library]({{% latestjavaurl%}}/the-processing-unit-structure-and-configuration.html) is deployed, a processing unit instance is created.
+When a [Processing Unit library]({{% latestjavaurl%}}/the-processing-unit-structure-and-configuration.html) is deployed, a processing unit instance is created.
 The processing unit instance is hosted within the [GigaSpaces container](./service-grid.html#gsc).
-If the processing unit instance includes a space, all the collocated beans within the processing unit instance inherit the space primary/backup mode: If the space running in a primary mode, they will be active; if the space running in a backup mode, they will be in a standby mode.
+If the processing unit instance includes a space, all the collocated beans within the processing unit instance inherit the space primary/backup mode.
+If the space is running in primary mode, they will be active; if the space is running in backup mode, they will be in standby mode.

+The following diagram illustrates a deployed Processing Unit with 2 partitions and a backup.
+The Processing Unit includes a Space, polling container and 2 User Beans.
+The deployed Processing Unit is hosted within 2 GigaSpaces containers.

 {{%  section %}}
 ![term_sba_artifacts.jpg](/attachment_files/term_sba_artifacts.jpg)
-{{%  sub %}}**A deployed Processing Unit with 2 partitions and a backup.
-The Processing unit includes a space, polling container and tow user beans.
-The deployed PU hosted within 2 GigaSpaces containers**{{%  /sub %}}
 {{%  /section %}}

 {{% vbar%}}
+**Legend**

 - JVM - Java process.
 Native OS process.
 - Processing unit - Deployable package (bundle).
 - GigaSpaces Container - Hosting deployed PU.